dreesq/serpent/docs/client/introduction.md

 #### Setup

-Client does not include any dependency but require `axios` and `socket.io-client`, if used, to be passed to the instance constructor.
+Client does not include any dependency but require `axios` and `socket.io-client`, if used, to must be passed to the instance constructor.

 You may install the latest version of the client using ``npm install @dreesq/serpent``.